 - First for Women

-Dr Chidekel's Assessment Philosophy
+Dr. Chidekel's Assessment Philosophy

-When I am evaluating a child or young adult, my goal goes beyond determining the label(s) for "diagnosis."
-My goal is to help patients, parents, educators, and treatment providers understand WHY a child or young adult is struggling.
+When I am evaluating a child a young adult, my goal goes beyond determining the label(s) for "diagnosis."
+My goal is to help patients, parents, educators, and treatment providers understand WHY a child or adult is struggling.
 Things that look like what a child "won't” do may actually be something he or she "can't” do.
 Or not.
 In either case, to figure out the interventions and accommodations that will help (and those that won't), it is critical to clarify what is giving rise to the problem(s) to begin with.